imanmansour86/portfolio/README.md

 ## Portfolio layout

-- When the potrfoli is loaded the header appears with a photo, name and a navigation bar with link to the projects, resume and contact.
+- When the potrfolio is loaded, the header appears with a photo, name and a navigation bar with links to the projects, resume and contact.
 - In the body of the website, the projects section is shown.
 The first project image appears larger in size than the rest of the images.
 - When clickng on the images of the project, a link opens that directs to the deployed application.
 - The footer section shows contact information for phone, email, linkedin and github accounts.
 Clicking on a certain icon will open the respective website.
-- The portfoil is designed with a responsive layout that adapts to viewport on smaller devices.
+- The portfoilo is designed with a responsive layout that adapts to viewport on smaller devices.

 ## Screenshot of the portfolio